Explore life as a biology major at UW-Platteville

 In addition to on-campus coursework, members of the UW-Platteville Biology Department frequently lead students to biologically unique regions both within the United States and abroad.
-These courses set UW-Platteville apart from other biology schools and present an opportunity to explore new environments and to engage in in-depth, hands-on, experiential learning.
+These courses set UW-Platteville apart from other biology schools and present an opportunity to explore new environments and engage in in-depth, hands-on, experiential learning.
 These experiences often provide a lifetime of memories.

-Outside the traditional biology program curriculum, you can build on your experience through student clubs and organizations, or undergraduate research in exciting areas such as bat populations, freshwater streams, or stem cells.
-Plus, we offer a wide variety of campus programs like STEM Living and Learning Communities, mentoring, tutoring, and support programs that allow you to create a student experience that helps you reach your goals.
+Outside the traditional Biology program curriculum, you can build on your experience through student clubs and organizations, or undergraduate research in exciting areas such as bat populations, freshwater streams, or stem cells.
+Plus, we offer a wide variety of campus programs like STEM Living Learning Communities, mentoring, tutoring, and support programs that allow you to create a student experience that helps you reach your goals.

 Careers in biology